-If you manufacture, supply or import certain energy-related products for sale you must ensure that your products meet the technical design requirements that apply.
+If you manufacture, supply or import certain energy-related products for sale you must ensure that your products meet the applicable technical design requirements.

 The requirements depend on the type of product.
-Each product category is regulated by a separate European Union implementing regulation.
-After Brexit the UK will continue to follow the requirements of all existing EU implementing regulations.
-The regulations can specify:
+Each product category is governed by its own regulation.
+In Scotland, these are set out in the UK ecodesign legislation, while in Northern Ireland, EU implementing regulations continue to apply under the Windsor Framework.
+The regulations may specify:

 • the products covered